ug-dbg/yop/README.md

 ```

 → The API aims at inlining requests as much as possible.
-→ *transient* keyword cuts the cycles : for instance - the 'joinAll' clause will stop at transient relationships
+→ *transient* keyword cuts the cycles : the 'joinAll' clause will stop at transient relationships
 but **you always can join on a transient relation explicitly**.
 → Using Yop, you will NEVER ensure you fully fetched/saved/deleted your data graph if there is a cycle in it.
 But you can do it piece by piece :-)